 Batch Your Posts On Your Master Task List

-Planning and organizing blog posts is easier when you use batch your tasks.
-Batching tasks is when you do all of your like tasks together saving you time, effort, and energy.
+When you plan and organize blog posts it is much easier to batch your tasks.
+Batching tasks is when you do all like tasks together saving you time, effort, and energy.

 When you are constantly switching gears, you lose valuable time and creativity.
 If you stay in one gear by doing the same thing by batching your tasks, you will be more productive and get more things done.